PhantomBot/PhantomBot/docs/guides/content/integrations/twitchembeds.md

 **NOTE:** This method is not compatible with bots running on servers or other devices that already have a webserver running on them with SSL enabled.

-**NOTE:** You may have to run the bot as root to enable it to bind to port 443.
+**NOTE:** You may have to run the bot as root or setup a service user that has specifically been granted access to port 443.

-**NOTE:** This method does not work when accessing the bot by IP address.
+**NOTE:** This method does not work, for the purposes of enabling embeds, when accessing the bot by IP address.
 A domain, sub-domain, or hostname is required.

 &nbsp;